vgurianov/uml-sp/docs/annotations.md

 **Application domain semantics.**<br>
 In UML2 SP conceptual model is an ontology.
 Further we use the terms of knowledge engineering.<br>
-A "Component" frame define concept "Subject" .
+`The ontology must be true, otherwise the simulation model will not be correct.` A "Component" frame define concept "Subject" .
 This frame has "name" and "next" slots.<br>
 A "Leaf" frame  define concept "Human".<br>
 A "Composite" frame define concept "Dialog space" and has "pl" slot.<br>